-People like it when you acknowledge and re-post their content, and they are more likely to do the same with your content in return.
+People like it when you acknowledge and re-post their content and are more likely to do the same with your content in return.

 Make Your Social Media Fundraising Personal

 While many non-profit organizations use social media as a one-way means of communication, social media is about interaction with your supporters.
 Stand out among organizations by personalizing responses to your posts as a strategy for fundraising on social media.
-If there is a crowdfunding campaign that is being promoted on social media and someone responds to the post, respond back quickly and directly to what they are saying and end it with a link to start a crowdfunding campaign.
-If someone is sharing the story of how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
-Turning posts into a conversation is one way to build relationships with your supporters, which can also lead to piquing their interest in supporting your cause or getting involved with your organization.
+If a crowdfunding campaign is being promoted on social media and someone responds to the post, respond quickly and directly to what they are saying and end it with a link to start a crowdfunding campaign.
+If someone shares the story of how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
+Turning posts into a conversation is one way to build relationships with your supporters, which can also pique their interest in supporting your cause or getting involved with your organization.

 Use Brand Ambassadors as the Face of Your Cause

 Another powerful idea to implement with your social media fundraising strategy is to partner with a brand ambassador or ambassadors.
-Celebrities, famous faces, and social media personalities come with ample social media followers, which serves as a great opportunity to build your own following.
-When your brand ambassadors share the reasons why they support and volunteer with your nonprofit organization, it serves as a reminder to encourage others to donate or volunteer with your organization, as well.
-If your organization is selling branded merchandise, simply posting a picture of your ambassador wearing one of your t-shirts and linking to your eCommerce store can bring in sales.
+Celebrities, famous faces, and social media personalities come with ample social media followers, which serves as a great opportunity to build your following.
+When your brand ambassadors share why they support and volunteer with your organization, it serves as a reminder to encourage others to donate or volunteer with your organization.
+If your organization sells branded merchandise, simply posting a picture of your ambassador wearing one of your t-shirts and linking to your eCommerce store can bring in sales.